Proofs that Jesus was Vegan 慈愛耶穌食全素. By Chapman Chen, HKBNews

 However, according to the Gospel of Mark 16: 7 and 14:28, Jesus had long told his disciples that he would go to Galilee upon resurrection.
 According to Mark 16: 9 -19, Jesus revealed himself thrice after resurrection, the first time to Mary Magdalene; the second time to two disciples on their way to Emmaus; the third time to all the 11 disciples.
 According to Matthew 28:16, the eleven disciples went up a mountain in Galilee as specified by Jesus, where Jesus met them the first time as well as the last time after He rose from the dead.
 So the Gospel of Luke's claim that Jesus ate fish in front of the apostles in Jerusalem on the very night of his Resurrection is wrong in terms of both date and venue.
 Apparently, it is fabricated and not to be believed (cf. John Vujicic Yahweh Conspiracy: Deception of the Ages Unveiled).

 Similarly, the report of John 21 cannot be right and Peter accompanied by several of his fellow disciples could not have been catching fish after Jesus’ rise from death.
-Jesus did not supply fish to his disciples because that showing up, in accordance with Matthew's and Mark's account, never occurred.
+Jesus did not supply fish to his disciples because that showing up, considering Matthew's and Mark's account, never occurred.
+(Interestingly, the word in the Greek version for fish as in John 21:13 is ὀψάριον [opsarion], which as mentioned earlier, could refer to a dried Mediterranean seaweed.)
 John, in the vein of Luke, alleges that Jesus’ foremost showing up occurred in the evening of the first day, while the door was barred where the disciples were grouped together.
 John asserts that this was the earliest showing up and that Thomas was absent.

-Also, we should maybe keep in mind that fish was a well known mystical symbol amidst these early Christians.
-The Greek word for fish (Ichthys) was used as an acronym whose initials in Greek represented "Jesus Christ, Son of God, Savior" (Keith Akers 1989; Lewis Regenstein 1991).
+Also, as aformentioned, fish (Ichthys) was a well known mystical symbol amidst these early Christians for "Jesus Christ, Son of God, Savior" (Akers 1989; Regenstein 1991).
 Given how the early Christians employed the term, there is therefore good historical evidence for the argument that all of the "fish stories" that managed to get into the gospels were intended to be taken symbolically rather than literally.

 Power Struggle betw Carnivorous Paul and Vegan Christians

 According to Keith Akers' (2013) Disciples, Jesus and his Jewish disciples, such as John and Peter, belong to Jewish Christianity (the Essenes, the Nazoreans and the Ebionites), advocating vegetarianism, and opposing animal sacrifice.
-Jesus cleansed the Holy Temple and offended Jewish leaders, leading to his death, exactly because he could not tolerate hawkers selling livestock for sacrifice.
+Jesus cleansed the Holy Temple and offended Jewish leaders, leading to his death, exactly because he could not tolerate hawkers selling livestock for sacrifice (Dixon 2018).